-**Children who reach age 7 between 1 September 2017 and 31 August 2018 and are in year 2 at infant school will transfer to junior school in September 2018.
-Children in year 2 at primary school will stay at that school until they are 11 and this information does not apply.
+**Children who reach age 7 between 01 September 2011 and 31 August 2012 and are in year 2 at infant school will transfer to junior school in September 2019.
+Children in year 2 at primary will stay at that school until they are 11 and this information does not apply.

-You still need to apply a school place, even if:
+You still need to apply for a school place, even if:

-- You have already approached a school about a school place
+- you already approached a school about a school place

-The closing date for applications was Monday, 15 January 2018.
+The closing date for applications is Tuesday, 15 January.
 If you apply after the deadline this may reduce your chances of getting a place at your preferred school, particularly if it is popular.

-- Fill in your application and name up to six infant or primary schools (if applying for a reception year place) or up to three junior schools (if applying for a year 3 place).
-This can include schools outside Nottingham city.
+- Fill in your application and name up to six infant or primary schools or up to three junior schools.
+This can include schools outside Nottingham City

-- If you are applying for a place at a Nottingham City church school or academy, you will also need to fill out a supplementary form at the same time as you make your application.
-For schools outside Nottingham City, check if you need to fill in a supplementary form.
+- If you are applying for a place at a Nottingham City church school or academy, you will also need to fill out a supplementary form by the closing date of 15 January 2019.
+For schools outside Nottingham City, check if you need to fill in a supplementary form

 Going to School in Nottingham

-Make sure you read our 'Going to School in Nottingham' booklet to gather as much information as possible about the application process.
-Appendix 2 gives the admission criteria for all primary schools in Nottingham City.
+Make sure you read our 'Going to School in Nottingham booklet' to gather as much information as possible about the application process.
+Appendix 2 gives the admission criteria for all primary schools and academies in Nottingham City.

 Things to consider when applying

-- Most schools in Nottingham city have a catchment area criteria and children living in the catchment area are given a higher priority when places are offered.
-Details of the catchment area school for your home address can be found by here
+- Most schools in Nottingham city have an area criteria and children living in the catchment area are given a higher priority when places are offered.
+Details of the catchment area school for your home address can be found by clicking here

 - Find out about the schools you are interested in.
 You might find it useful to contact the school to arrange a visit and speak to the staff